 Students will complete a reflection on how their mindsets may have changed over the period of this course.
-Students will post their reflections to the Google Classroom.
+Students will post their reflections to Blackboard.

 Final Course Reflection (2 pt.)

 Students will complete an online course reflection to share their views of the course and ideas for course improvements.